 Yin yoga is not recommended within two months after giving birth.
 The focus should be on poses which help new mothers regain strength and stability in the core abdominal, pelvic floor and back muscles.

-During pregnancy, especially in the third trimester, you should avoid very deep stretching.
+During pregnancy, especially in the third trimester, be mindful while stretching and listen to your body.
 The body produces a hormone during pregnancy that softens the connective tissues.
-This leads to higher risk of strains and pulls.
+This can lead to higher risk of strains and pulls.

 Yin Yoga is a perfect complement to the dynamic and muscular yang styles of yoga that emphasize internal heat, and the lengthening and contraction of our muscles as Yin Yoga generally targets the connective tissues of the hips, pelvis and lower spine.